2 min read

-A traineeship is a course with work experience that gets someone ready for work, an apprenticeship or further study.
+An SS&L traineeship is a course with work experience that gets someone ready for work, an apprenticeship or further study.
 It normally lasts between six weeks and six months.
-Traineeships are open to people aged 16-24 who work less than 16 hours a week (or are unemployed) with little or no work experience and are qualified to less than a level 3.
+Traineeships are open to people aged 16-24 who work less than 16 hours a week (or are unemployed) with little or no work experience and are qualified up to level 3.

 What businesses can offer a trainee position?

 Any business can offer a work placement to support a trainee.
 We can help match our trainees to your vacancies.
 We have had trainees working in construction, care, animal care, childcare, car mechanics, hairdressing and many more!
 If you think you could offer a traineeship placement in your business – contact us.

 What are the benefits to the employer?

 Not only will you be supporting someone with their future career plans, but there are huge benefits to your business, such as: